Hes-Siemelink/instacli/README.md

 All of Instacli is defined in the [instacli-spec](instacli-spec).

 * [CLI](instacli-spec/cli/README.md) defines the `cli` shell command
-* [Core concepts](instacli-spec/core-concepts/README.md) defines the structure of the Instacli scripting language
+* [Language](instacli-spec/language/README.md) defines the structure of the Instacli scripting language
-* [Command reference](instacli-spec/reference/README.md) defines all commands with descriptions, code examples and tests.
+* [Command reference](instacli-spec/commands/README.md) defines all commands with descriptions, code examples and tests.

 # Build & Run